Click here to book your visit with Dr Andreadis

 Getting regular Pap tests is the best thing you can do to prevent cervical cancer.
 In fact, regular Pap tests have led to a major decline in the number of cervical cancer cases and deaths.

-It is important for all women to have annual Pap tests, along with pelvic exams, as part of their routine health care.
+It is important for all people with a cervix to have annual Pap tests, along with pelvic exams, as part of their routine health care.

 If you have been or are sexually active you require regular pap smears.

 There is no age limit for the Pap test.
-Even women who have gone through menopause need regular Pap tests.
-Women ages 65 to 70 can talk to their doctor about stopping after at least 3 normal Pap tests and no abnormal results in the last 10 years.
+Even those who are part of the LGBTQ communities have gone through menopause need regular Pap tests.
+People ages 65 to 70 can talk to their doctor about stopping after at least 3 normal Pap tests and no abnormal results in the last 10 years.

 How to prepare for a Pap test?